How to Build Organizational Resilience Against Narrative Attacks

 Navigating the Regulatory Landscape

-The rise of narrative attacks created by misinformation, disinformation, and deepfakes has forced regulators to grapple with the need for more robust defenses.
+The rise of narrative attacks and deepfakes has forced regulators to grapple with the need for more robust defenses.
 Some countries have enacted stringent laws to combat the spread of false information, particularly during elections and public health crises.
 However, these legislative efforts are only a small part of the equation.
 Regulatory frameworks must continue evolving with technological advancements, balancing free speech and the need to curtail harmful content.

 LEARN MORE: Unlocking the Power of Narrative Intelligence